user18130814200115-2/CrudeDevour/README.md

 # CrudeDevour
 Due to the lack of xdotool, I made a crude devour script for sway.
+Please note the name, These scrips are crude, they are hacks, not well crafted works of art.

 ## Versions
 ### Without title bar